If you overlook the many natural disasters, Hawaii is considered a paradise where you can live off the land year-round.

 Hawaii has some of the most favorable rainwater harvesting laws of any state in the USA.
 Rainwater harvesting is legal in Hawaii, but systems must comply with Chapter 16 of the Hawaii Plumbing Code.

-The code makes it very easy to use rainwater for irrigation or washing clothes.
+The code makes using rainwater for irrigation or washing clothes very easy.
 By comparison, many other states require you to disinfect rainwater before using it, even for flushing toilets!

 Some of these regulations include:

-- A permit is not required for exterior rainwater catchment systems used for outdoor drip and subsurface irrigation with a maximum storage capacity of 360 gallons (1363 L).
+- A permit for exterior rainwater catchment systems for outdoor drip and subsurface irrigation with a maximum storage capacity of 360 gallons (1363 L) is not required.

-- Rainwater catchment systems shall have no direct connection to a potable water supply or alternate water source.
+- Rainwater catchment systems shall not directly connect to a potable water supply or alternate water source.

 - When using for urinal and water closet flushing, clothes washing, or trap priming: Must use a debris excluder or other approved means in accordance with Section 1603.14 and 100 microns in accordance with Section 1603.15.